py5coding/py5book/content/importing_py5_code.md

         helper_functions.draw_two_squares(sketch=self)
 ```

-If you decide to ignore Class Mode you can simplify `helper_functions.py`
+If you decide to ignore Class Mode you can simplify the `helper_functions.py`
-slightly:
+code slightly:

 ```python
 # helper_functions.py